JacksonLDJ/ProbNet2/README.md

 In your terinal, type: cd .\ProbNet2\ and then python manage.py runserver.

-A web page will load, and the login page appears.
-Enter your login details and then use the app.
+A web page will load and the login page appears.
+Enter your root login details to access the app.

-In Perform a device scan, you can simply enter an IP address, this will then run an NMAP scan and write the information back to your SQLWorkbench.
+Once signed in, you're then able to create customers for the network discovery part of the web application.
+There are certain mandatory fields, including the IP Range for the company.
+This newly created customer is then written back to the SQL Database.

-in Netsweeper scan, you can
+Once a scan has been performed, it is then possible to browse the discovered hosts and perform in-depth scans including scanned ports.